Handball Equipment List

 What equipment do you need to play handball?

-For players, it is a good idea to have handball shoes in which you can safely and comfortably play the sport.
-You’ll also need a ball, goals, and potentially shirts or jerseys to differentiate between teams.
-Other than those basic pieces of equipment, players can wear protective gear such as knee and elbow pads, finger tapes, goggles, shoulder supports, and wrist supports, but that is up to players to choose depending on their preferences and safety needs.
-In high-level handball, players tend to use handball wax in their hands, which helps in gripping and throwing the ball; but that is not a must-have for beginners or even intermediate-level players.
+For players, it is a good idea to have handball shoes, a ball, goals, and potentially shirts or jerseys to differentiate between teams.
+Other than those basic pieces of equipment, players can wear protective gear such as knee and elbow pads, finger tapes, goggles, shoulder supports, and wrist supports, but that is up to players to choose depending on their preferences.
+In high-level handball, players also tend to use handball wax in their hands, which helps in gripping and throwing the ball.

 What equipment do you need to coach handball?